-The following information is relevant to AA Personal Loans, AA Credit Cards, AA Mortgages, or AA Savings products, provided by Bank of Ireland UK and AA Credit Cards provided by Jaja Finance Ltd. Any references to ‘we’, ‘us’ or ‘our’ refer to Bank of Ireland UK, except in the case of information relating to AA Credit Cards where 'we', 'us' or 'our' refers to Jaja Finance Ltd.
+The following information is relevant to AA Personal Loans, AA Mortgages, or AA Savings products, provided by Bank of Ireland UK and AA Credit Cards provided by Jaja Finance Ltd. Any references to 'we', 'us' or 'our' refer to Bank of Ireland UK, except in the case of information relating to AA Credit Cards where 'we', 'us' or 'our' refers to Jaja Finance Ltd.

-Please contact us to tell us of the bereavement – we are here to offer you our full support.
-You can telephone us using the contact numbers provided under the ‘Money’ section and we will aim to give you any information that you may need.
+- Please contact us to tell us of the bereavement – we're here to offer you our full support.
+You can call us using the contact numbers at the bottom of the page, and we'll try to give you any information that you may need.

-If you are the Next of Kin or Personal Representative of the deceased’s Estate, we will need proof of identity from you.
-This is so that we know who we are writing to and that you are entitled to account details.
-If you have an account with us, we will only need your account number.
+- If you're the next of kin or personal representative of the deceased's estate, we'll need proof of identity from you.
+This is so that we know who we're writing to and that you're entitled to account details.
+If you have an account with us, we'll only need your account number.

-We will need a certified copy of the Death Certificate, a certified extract of the Will (if available) naming the Executors and we may need a copy of the Grant of Probate.
-If there is no valid Will or Executors have not been named in the Will, we will need a certified copy the Letters of Administration.
+- We'll need a certified copy of the death certificate, a certified extract of the will (if available) naming the executors, and we may need a copy of the grant of probate.
+If there is no valid will or no executors have been named in the will, we'll need a certified copy of the letters of administration.